- What Is Dependent Origination?jh

 - Nathan and Zohar's Events & Retreatsjh

 “What is the cause of dukkha (most commonly translated as suffering)?
-The proximate cause of dukkha is tanha (most commonly translated as craving or even clinging, literally meaning thirst, but having the feeling of demand for things to be otherwise).”
+The proximate cause of dukkha is taṇhā (most commonly translated as craving or even clinging, literally meaning thirst, but having the feeling of demand for things to be otherwise).”

-This seems to make sense and actually can be a very useful paradigm to interact with the teachings and build a practice from.
-Yet this isn’t what the Buddha is recorded to have said, it was closer to:
+This seems to make sense and, actually, can be a very useful paradigm to interact with the teachings and build a practice from.
+We can examine our life for the dependency for dukkha, and if in all the places we find taṇhā we release it we will escape (a lot of) dukkha.
+All the demanding in the mind is a cause for dukkha in one sense.
+Yet, this isn’t what the Buddha is recorded to have said, it was closer to:

-“When there is dukkha there is tanha.”
+“When there is dukkha there is taṇhā.”

-Tanha is not in a monogamous mutual dependent relationship with taṇhā, it also has a mutually dependent relationship with contraction in the body.
+As we mentioned above, there may not be one answer to what does dukkha depend on?
+Dukkha is not in a monogamous mutual dependent relationship with taṇhā, it also has a mutually dependent relationship with contraction in the body.
 And the body tightness is also mutually dependent on tenseness of heart-mind: Is the tension in your heart-mind causing the contraction in your body sense?
 Or is the contraction in your body sense causing tension in your heart-mind?
 How would you know?
 Can you calm your heart-mind, or open your body without affecting the other?
 I don’t know of anyone who can.

 Going outside of the paradigm of cause and effect opens the lens of seeing.
 If I can deepen my breath so much that it begins to fill my body with ease.
-It will correspondingly open my heart-mind.
-In this openness there will be less tanha and less dukkha.
-As this process unfolds dukkha will be further lessened, as subtler levels of contraction/tanha/dukkha are resolved.
+It will correspondingly open my heart-mind; slowing time; softening solidity; and opening freedom.
+In this more open peacefulness there will be less taṇhā and less dukkha.
+If we continue to let go in this way, as practice unfolds further subtler dukkha will be further lessened, as subtler levels of contraction/taṇhā/dukkha are resolved.

-Further more cause and effect are transient labels not actual states.
+Furthermore, cause and effect are transient labels not actual states.
 Any effect must also be a cause.
-Within the links of Dependent Origination vedana is an effect caused by sensory contact, but vedana is also the cause of tanha.
+Within a traditional linear reading of the links of Dependent Origination, vedanā is an effect dependent on sensory contact, yet vedanā is also a cause for taṇhā.